 Welcome!
-I’m Suraj Uttam, a graduate student in Learning Sciences at Indiana University, with a background in mathematics and an affinity for English.
-My passions include learning in higher education on both a classroom and institutional level.
+I’m Suraj Uttamchandani, a graduate student in Learning Sciences at Indiana University.
+My background is in mathematics, but my passions have evolved to include learning in higher education on both a classroom and institutional level.
 How do we negotiate local classroom teaching?
 How does physical – or digital space – change how we conceptualize teaching?
 How do we choose our curricula?
+How do higher education faculty – especially minoritized faculty – teach about issues of diversity and pluralism?
 And how do college students think about their own learning?
 Methodologically, I work with variants of conversation analysis to understand these questions.

-In the Fall 2016 semester, this space is being used to work through evolving thoughts about Discursive Psychology, one such variant/extension of CA.
+In the Fall 2016 semester, this space was being used to work through evolving thoughts about Discursive Psychology, one such variant/extension of CA.

 In the Spring 2016 semester, this space was used to chronicle my unfolding understanding of Papert’s constructionist theory of learning.
 I have tried to make these posts accessible to a wider audience although they do address specific readings.